mParticle/docs/src/pages/integrations/google-analytics/event/index.md

 * Client ID (`cid`) must be a UUIDv4.
 * User ID (`uid`) can be any string but must not contain personally identifiable information.

+### AMP Connections

+When configuring a configuration that will be used with AMP connections, please select AMP for the `Client ID Type` to ensure the best results.
+This will use the AMP ID when available and otherwise use the `mpdevice_id` field.

 ### Client ID

 There are two basic options for generating Client ID.
 The default is to have mParticle generate a `cid` for you.
 If you select this option, mParticle will generate a UUIDv4 for each device based on device and application metadata.
 This option is recommended if your app is not already being tracked in Google Analytics.